What are wild and exotic animals?

 Is having wild and exotic animals as pets a problem?

-Usually, yes.
+Yes, usually.
 Keeping wild and exotic animals as pets is problematic not only for the animals themselves, but also for people, public health, other wild animals, and the ecosystem.
 Many wild and exotic animals are in fact illegal to own in Massachusetts.
-For those that are legal, it is important for people to make informed decisions and understand and provide proper care.
+For those that are legal, it is important for people to make informed decisions and commit to providing the proper and complex care that the animal will need.
+(Learn about our avian and exotics veterinary department.)

 Keeping a wild or exotic animal as a pet is often detrimental to the animal.

 Wild and exotic animals are acquired in various ways.
 Some are captured and taken from their native habitats.
-Others are bred in captivity (sometimes in animal mills and by backyard breeders) and some are “surplus” animals from roadside attractions, zoos, and game ranches.
+Others are bred in captivity (e.g., in animal mills or by backyard breeders) and some are “surplus” animals from roadside attractions, zoos, and game ranches.
 They are sold legally and illegally by dealers, at auctions and pet stores, and online.

 Regardless of the source, wild and exotic animals destined for captivity almost certainly will endure a brutal transport and distribution process.
-A peer-reviewed study (2014) reports the findings of an investigation of a large international wildlife wholesaler; 26,400 animals of 171 different species were discovered, 80% of which (21,120 animals) were gravely ill, injured or dead, and almost 3,500 deceased or moribund animals were also being discarded on a weekly basis.
+A 2014 peer-reviewed study in the Journal of Applied Animal Welfare Science reports the findings of an investigation of a large international wildlife wholesaler; 26,400 animals of 171 different species were discovered, 80% of which (21,120 animals) were gravely ill, injured or dead, and almost 3,500 deceased or moribund animals were also being discarded on a weekly basis.
 Causes of mortality included cannibalism, crushing, parasite infestation, and starvation.
 Death rates during transport alone can also be quite high.
 African parrots, for instance, die at a rate of 45-90%.

 Wild and exotic animals have complex physical, psychological, social, and behavioral needs that are vastly different from those of domesticated companion animals.
 They may require specific housing, diets, enrichment, and specialized and expensive care that most individuals are not knowledgeable about and/or cannot provide.
 Many are highly social and need to be with members of their own species but are denied that contact.
 Consequently, wild and exotic animals may live their entire lives in captivity without even their most basic needs being met, all the while suffering from stress, frustration, and boredom—many develop physical, psychological, and behavioral problems as a result.